-Me, being a farm boy, grew up having sweet potatoes available on the table ALL THE TIME.
-I’m serious, my mom loves this stuff!
+Being a farm boy, I grew up having sweet potatoes available on the table ALL THE TIME.
+I’m serious; my mom loves this stuff!
 Whether it’s fried, steamed, or baked, sweet potatoes are always on our table no matter what.

-In this article, I would be discussing what you need to know about sweet potatoes and their relation to your rabbit’s diet.
+In this article, I will be discussing what you need to know about sweet potatoes and their relation to your rabbit’s diet.

 So without further ado, let’s get started.